basilepineau/OC6/README.md

 - Once the installation is complete, access the application at `http://localhost:8000`.
 - Visitors can browse tricks and view their details.
 - Authenticated users can add, edit, and delete tricks and participate in discussions.
+- You can create your own account to have access to all the features.

 ## Security